Tilting the scales: weighing prior dependency and global tensions of CMB lensing: Introduction

 \section{Introduction}

-The Atacama Cosmology Telescope gravitational (ACT) lensing map data release 6 (DR6) provides constraints on the parameters of $\Lambda$CDM cosmology and its extensions. \citep{actdr6cosmo, maccrann2023atacama, qu2023atacama}.
-Combining ACT DR6 with other datasets, such as Baryonic Acoustic Oscillations (BAO), can provide contraints on cosmological parameters tighter than considering the datasets separately.
-However, care must be taken when combining measurements.
-The validity of combining two datasets can be assessed using statistics such as the Bayes factor or \textit{suspiciousness} \citep{des, suspiciousness}.

-Suspiciousness is a prior-independent measure of the compatibility of two datasets, unlike the Bayes factor which is prior dependent.
-We use both statistics to quantify the validity of combining the ACT lensing measurements with BAO, the Dark Energy Survey Year 1 (DES-Y1), Planck anisotropy measurements, and \texttt{NPIPE} lensing, in the context of flat $\Lambda$CDM.

-Our repeat of ACT's constraints in the $\Omega_m-\sigma_8$ plane is shown in Figure \ref{fig:actfig6}(a).
-While this displays the impressive constraints obtained by combining the ACT lensing measurements with BAO data, it obscures what may be happening in the rest of the parameter space.
-This is of interest as ACT use informative priors; we investigate the effect of instead using uninformative priors.
-Neither ACT nor BAO data constrain the Baryonic matter density $\Omega_\textrm bh^2$, spectral index $n_\textrm s$, or optical depth $\tau$, so ACT used Gaussian priors centred on the Planck values.
-This reduces the time taken for the MCMC (Markov Chain Monte Carlo) sampling approach ACT used to reach convergence.
+Cosmological datasets are used to constrain the values of parameters of models, such as \lcdm{}.
+Individual datasets may only constrain some of the parameters, or have degeneracy along a particular direction in parameter space.
+By combining datasets with constraining power along different directions, parameters can be more tightly constrained, breaking the degeneracy.
+However, if two datasets are in tension with one another, they will produce a ``suspiciously'' tight constraint when in fact one should conclude that the datasets disagree.
+Therefore, care must be taken when combining measurements.

-Nested sampling \citep{skilling2004} provides an alternative approach to Metropolis-Hastings methods for producing posterior samples as a by-product of computing the Bayesian evidence.
-Nested sampling has no issue with unconstrained parameters, the posterior samples will correspond to their prior without an unacceptable increase in convergence time.
-Computing the Bayesian evidence in addition to the posterior is important for model and dataset comparison.
+Nested sampling \citep{skilling2004} provides an alternative approach to Metropolis--Hastings methods for producing posterior samples as a by-product of computing the Bayesian evidence.
+Nested sampling has no issues with unconstrained parameters, the posterior samples will correspond to their prior without an unacceptable increase in convergence time, as long as not all the parameters are unconstrained.

+Assessing tension between uncorrelated datasets is relatively straightforward, but correlated datasets pose an implementation challenge.
+We demonstrate how to perform such an analysis using ACT DR6 and \texttt{NPIPE} lensing in the \cobaya{} framework, where their correlations are known.